OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/filemode.md

 Attributes related to disk zeroing (**ZERO_LVM_ON_\***) are ignored when LVM Thin mode is active.
 In this case, new volumes are always zeroed on creation.
 {{< /alert >}}

-The following attribute can be set for every datastore type:
+The following attributes can be set in `/var/lib/one/remotes/etc/datastore/datastore.conf`:

 * `SUPPORTED_FS`: Comma-separated list with every filesystem supported for creating formatted datablocks.
-Can be set in `/var/lib/one/remotes/etc/datastore/datastore.conf`.
 * `FS_OPTS_<FS>`: Options for creating the filesystem for formatted datablocks.
-Can be set in `/var/lib/one/remotes/etc/datastore/datastore.conf` for each filesystem type.
+Can be set for each filesystem type.

 {{< alert title="Warning" color="warning" >}}
 Before adding a new filesystem to the `SUPPORTED_FS` list make sure that the corresponding `mkfs.<fs_name>` command is available in all Hosts including Front-end and hypervisors.
 If an unsupported FS is used by the user the default one will be used.